MicrosoftDocs/Hololens/hololens/security-baseline.md

 These security baseline settings are based on Microsoft’s best practice guidelines and experience gained in deploying and supporting HoloLens 2 devices to multiple customers in various industries.

-Once you've reviewed the baseline and decided to use the baseline, both, or parts, then check out [how to enable these security base lines](#how-to-enable-these-security-base-lines)
+Once you've reviewed the baselines and decided to use the one, both, or parts, then check out [how to enable these security base lines](#how-to-enable-these-security-base-lines)

 ## 1. Standard security baseline settings